Tokyo Itinerary: How to Spend 4 PERFECT Days in Tokyo

 My Experience Getting to/from Narita

-For my first and second trips to Japan, I flew into Narita and stayed in Asakusa.
+I flew into Narita and stayed in Asakusa for my first and second trips to Japan.
 To get to Asakusa, I took a Keisei train.
 Keisei trains have many lines, so it can be confusing.
 The wonderful people at the airport information desk told me to take the Toei Asakusa Line from Narita to Asakusa station (¥1290; over 1 hour).
 On my first trip, I had to walk 15 minutes to my hotel.
 But I was too tired to walk, so I got a taxi for ¥960.
 On my second trip, my hotel was 5 minutes from the subway station.

 When I left Tokyo, I was staying in Tsukiji.
 I took the Narita Express Bus from Ginza station (2 subway stops from Tsukiji; take exit C4 at Ginza) to Narita airport (¥1,000, 1 hour and 20 minutes).
 The bus ride was so much preferable to the train because I didn’t need to go up and down subway stairs, figure out the ticket machines, and navigate the subway’s maze-like and crowded subway stations.

-The second time I was in Tokyo, I was staying in Shinjuku.
+The second time I was in Tokyo, I stayed in Shinjuku.
 My hotel recommended that I take the Airport Bus to Narita.
 The bus had a shuttle that picked me up from my hotel and took me to the bus stop in Shinjuku.
 It was convenient!

 Just make sure to get to the bus stop early as these airport buses can fill up, and if you can’t get on one, you need to wait 30-60 minutes for the next one.

-You can also buy your bus ticket ahead of time online to ensure that you can get a seat.
+You can also buy your bus ticket online to ensure you can get a seat.

 Tokyo Itinerary – Day 1 – Historic Tokyo